How to Paint Good Art: Using the Big Three

 Learn how to paint good art for beginners.You can paint good art!

-A good painting often has an emotional impact.
-It subconsciously captures the imagination with the beauty or message of the painting.
-This may be the first sign of captivating artwork.
+A captivating painting often has an emotional impact that subconsciously captures the imagination with the beauty or message of the painting.

-On the technical side, the artist uses good composition to guide the viewer throughout the painting without distractions.
-Good color choices bringing unity and harmony to the artwork.
+On the technical side: The artist uses good composition, a range of values to spark contrast and good color choices bringing harmony to the artwork.

 Good composition has a variety of sizes.Each area is a different size.